 Stanley continued to tour with the car until about 1941 when he took a job with the Coney Island Amusement Park in Cincinnati, Ohio as director of special events, a job he would hold until his retirement in 1973.
 While he was employed there, the Death Car was exhibited at the park until about 1952.
 Interest in the exploits of the gang had gradually declined over the years and the car was placed in storage until Stanley sold it to Ted Toddy who owned it until about 1973.

-In the interim, the feature film “Bonnie and Clyde” was released in 1967, leading to a resurgence of interest in the lives of the gang, and the car was sold to a casino in Nevada, this time for $173,000, many times more than Stanley had sold it for.
+In the interim, the feature film “Bonnie and Clyde” was released in 1967, leading to a resurgence of interest in the lives of the gang, and the car was sold to a casino in Nevada, possibly in 1988, this time for $173,000 and many times more than Stanley had sold it for.
 Stanley continued to lecture without the car for a number of years until he passed away in Kansas in 1996.

-There are a number of cars claiming to be the Death Car (even one in Gunter, Texas) but the real vehicle is believed to now reside at Primm Hotel and Casino in Primm, Nevada.
+There are a number of cars that reference the Death Car (even one in Gunter, Texas) but the actual vehicle is believed to now reside at Primm Hotel and Casino in Primm, Nevada.

 © 2015, all rights reserved.